 Casa La Loma by MX TAD

-“Casa La Loma” emerges on a 226 m2 irregular lot inside a fast-growing residential development.
-The 430 m2 house was built on three different levels and conceived with the purpose to maximize awesome 360º views of Puebla’s natural landmarks.
+Casa La Loma rises from a 226 m2 (2,432 ft2) irregular lot within a rapidly expanding residential development.
+The 430 m2 (4,628 ft2) house spans three distinct levels, designed to capitalize on stunning 360º views of Puebla’s natural landmarks.

 Photography courtesy of MX TAD